forderud/RunInSandbox/ComElevation.md

 Alternatives for editing the registry value:
 * Edit registry with `regedit.exe`.
 This only works for accounts that doesn't require a password.
-* Use `ComRunAs.exe` tool in this repo to specify username & password.
+* Use `ComRunAs.exe` tool in this repo or [dcompermex](https://github.com/albertony/dcompermex) to specify username & password.
 * Edit manually using `Component Services` (`dcomcnfg.exe`).
 ![DCOM_RunAs](DCOM_RunAs.png)